 That’s it.
-The workshop part is done.
+The discovery workshop part is done

 But your team still has a few more steps to go.
-The information determined during the workshop is a material for the tech team to form proper pre-development documentation.
+The information determined during the product workshop is a material for the tech team to form proper pre-development documentation.
 And this documentation guarantees the value promised before.
-Note this output before you give a green light for development!
+Note this output before you give a green light for product development!

 - Wireframes or mockups – first drafts of the layout of your app.
 Another element accelerating the software development process.
 Depending on your team competencies in terms of UX designers – you can end up with complex clickable mockups or basic sketches.

 - From our experience – Having even the most basic wireframes in hand is super useful during the development process.
 Learn it by heart – one of the pre-development goals is to reduce the time team spend on conceptual thinking, and maximize time spent for coding.
-Which simply effects maximizing business value and lower development costs.
+Which simply effects maximizing business value and development costs reduction.
 This is why in Discovery Workshops, regardless of the presence of UX Designer in the workshop team, we always present a UX output.
 In case the client doesn’t ask for design specialists, the basic concepts are made by the product owner.